Sunday, January 5, 2025

 "All those?
 Did you get them all today?!" asked Alicia, immediately regretting her volume.

 Casting the now-routine paranoid glance over both shoulders, Alicia followed Party Girl through the threshold into the darkness of the production area.
-She could hear the match announcement at a whisper, "The following contest is scheduled for one fall."
+She could hear the match announcement from a distant monitor at a whisper, "The following contest is scheduled for one fall-"

 "One fall!" echoed the audience at a volume that carried to the back, loud and clear.

-As the tag partners made their way through the back, Alicia no longer had to strain to hear the announcer.
 "Introducing first, at a combined weight of 359 pounds, the team of Kat Cable and Trace Roote.
-They're helping users and pinning losers: I.T.
+They're helping users and pinning losers.
+They are I.T.
 FACTOOOOOORRR!!!!"

 Withering boos poured from the stands.
 Something about I.T.
-Factor grated on fans, and Alicia got it.
+Factor grated on the fans, and Alicia totally got it.
 Production waved Party Girl and Alicia back to gorilla position.
-Kat and Trace had just stepped through the curtain.
-Alicia could see on the live feed monitor the start of their entrance.
+Kat and Trace had just stepped through the curtain, and Alicia could see on the live feed monitor the start of I.T.
+Factor's entrance.
 The WarMachine video board turned to an old black-and-green monitor display with a blinking cursor that typed the intro text:

 10 SHOW UP